inkstitch/inkstitch/collections/_docs/de/004-012-troubleshoot.md

 * Wähle welche Objekttypen behandlet werden sollen und definiere den Schwellwert
 * Anwenden

+{% include upcoming_release.html %}
+* You may also  choose  to additionnaly delete empty groups or layers
+* If you check "test run" before applying, then you get a summary of the changes to be done, but no changes are actually made.

 ## Ink/Stitch SVG aktualisieren

 Wird eine Datei, die mit einer älteren Version von Ink/Stitch erstellt wurde, geöffnet, aktualisiert Ink/Stitch diese Datei automatisch.